-A general feeding schedule can help parents and caregivers organize their day.
-However, feeding on demand — when the baby shows signs of being hungry — ensures that the baby gets enough food.
+A general feeding schedule for a 5-month-old can help parents and caregivers organize their day.
+However, feeding when the baby shows signs of being hungry ensures that the baby gets enough food.

 At 5 months old, a baby should get the majority of their nutrition from breastmilk or formula.
 Most babies do not require solids at this stage.
 Anyone considering starting a baby on solid food before they are 6 months old should talk to a pediatrician first.

 At 5 months, breastmilk or formula is the most important ingredient in a healthful diet.

 The American Academy of Pediatrics recommend exclusively breastfeeding for about 6 months.
 However, for those who are unable or choose not to breastfeed, formula milk is available for babies of all ages.

 Most 5-month-old babies should not be eating solids.
 Even when a baby shows signs of readiness for solids, this should only be a small portion of their diet.
 Always check with a pediatrician before starting a baby less than 6 months old on solids.

 Parents and caregivers should not try to restrict a baby’s food intake, regardless of a baby’s growth.
 Instead, devise a loose schedule and then feed babies when they are hungry.